Eldaste/ChimechoBot/README.md

 .leave - Removes self from the Queue.

-.activeQueues - For use by the one running the bot itself to ID the number of giveaways (to find safe times or matinance).
+.activeQueues - For use by the one running the bot itself to ID the number of giveaways (to find safe times for matinance).